SuperOfficeDocs/superoffice-docs/docs/en/automation/crmscript/tutorials/crmscript-trigger-outbox.md

 <!-- markdownlint-disable-file MD044 -->
 # Creating a trigger for the outbox

 This event is called when an email or SMS outbox item is created.
-All emails or SMSs sent from SuperOffice Service will pass through the outbox.
-The event is named `Outbound email or SMS created`.
+All emails or SMSes sent from SuperOffice Service will pass through the outbox.
+The event is named [Outbound email or SMS created][1].
 The `EventData` instance will contain several input values relevant to the context.

 First, the input value `eventType` will identify the event that caused the outbox item to be created.
 The list of known events are: